 [Disclaimer: Some of the links in this post may include affiliate links.
 This means that I get a commission if you purchase the product through my link at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.]

-The first thing you need to do is choose a niche and decide your purpose.
+The first thing you need to do is to choose a niche and decide your purpose.

 Tip 1: Do something you really like or something you're an expert in.
-It's easier to find your motivation or to know what you are going to talk about.
+It's easier to find your motivation or to know what you will talk about.

 For example: Aromatherapy for beginners for moms

 It's important to know the people you are trying to help because it makes it easier to come up with content they want.
-It also helps you decide how you are going to talk to them and how to reach them.
+It also helps you decide how you will talk to them and how to reach them.

 Fill in the blanks in this sentence to have a clearer idea: I help ________ to ________ so __________.